ramokz/phantom-camera-docs/docs/support/faq.md

 ---

 ### Is there C# support?
-Yes!
-While the addon is written in `GDScript`, it has an official [C# Wrapper](/c-sharp-wrapper).
+**Yes**, While the addon is written in `GDScript`, it has an official [C# Wrapper](/c-sharp-wrapper).
 In short, it allows for strongly typed references to the various properties and methods `GDScript` users have access to and makes using the addon in `C#` feel a lot more native.

-_Note:_ the process of creating and maintaining this wrapper is a manual process.
-If you spot any discrepancies of available properties and methods between the `GDScript` and `C#` wrapper, please submit an [issue](https://github.com/ramokz/phantom-camera/issues/new?template=bug_report.yml) or submit a [pull request](https://github.com/ramokz/phantom-camera/pulls).

 ---